Healthy Homes Assessment Kingsley Heights

 Kingsley Heights Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Kingsley Heights and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is required to all Kingsley Heights and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be applied during the tenure of an apartment rental.
+• Property managers and landlords must keep records that demonstrate compliance with each Healthy Homes Standard that apply or will be in force to an apartment rental.

-• Private landlords and property managers must make sure their rental properties comply according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.
+• Property managers and private landlords are required to make sure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes